Contractor CRM Follow-Up: Win More Jobs Without Being Pushy

 Without a follow-up system, leads disappear silently — not because the client chose someone else, but because no one reached back out.

-What a Contractor CRM Actually Does
+What Contractor CRM Software Actually Does

 A CRM, or Customer Relationship Management system, helps you track every lead and client interaction in one place.
 No more guessing who you called, who replied, or who still needs a reminder.